Water Chemistry Water Chemistry — Do Pools Need Chlorine? Essential Pool Sanitizer Guide

 Avoid non-chlorine oxidizers as your primary sanitizer.
 Products like potassium monopersulfate can't kill bacteria—they only oxidize organic matter.
 They're useful supplements but never replacements for proper sanitization.

 Don't overdose with CYA.
-While cyanuric acid protects chlorine from sunlight, levels above 100ppm make chlorine nearly ineffective.
+While cyanuric acid protects chlorine from sunlight, levels above 100ppm require an impractically high FC to stay effective.
 If your CYA exceeds 100ppm, partial water replacement becomes necessary.

 Testing and Monitoring

 Invest in a quality test kit like the Taylor K-2006 or TF-100.
-Test FC and pH 2-3 times weekly, and complete chemistry (including CYA, TA, and CH) monthly.
+Test FC and pH 2-3 times weekly, and complete chemistry (including CYA, TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more →, and CH) monthly.
 Digital meters can supplement test kits but shouldn't replace them entirely.

 Keep detailed logs of your test results and chemical additions.
 This data helps identify patterns and prevents costly mistakes.